gianpaj/fresnel/README.md

 #### lessThan

 Use this to declare that children should only be visible while the viewport width is less than the start offset of the specified breakpoint.

 For example, children of this `Media` declaration will only be visible if the viewport width is between 0 and 1024 (1024 not included) points:

 ```tsx
 <Media lessThan="lg">...</Media>
 ```

-The corresponding css rule:
+The corresponding CSS rule:

 ```css
 @media not all and (max-width: 1023px) {